 Bruh.
 We.
 Are.
 Tired.

-Grab a cup of your favorite beverage, a cozy blanket and an open mind to create change through knowledge via a powerful book.
+Grab a cup of your favorite beverage, a cozy blanket and keep an open mind to create change through knowledge via a powerful book.

 Independent: A Look Inside a Broken White House, Outside the Party Lines (Legacy Lit)